 Geothermal Heat Pump Cost in Oklahoma: 2026 Complete Guide

-Geothermal is the most efficient heating and cooling system available for Oklahoma homes — but it’s also the most expensive to install.
-This guide covers the real installed cost of geothermal in central Oklahoma in 2026, what drives those costs, what rebates are still available, and how to evaluate whether geothermal makes financial sense for your property.
+Geothermal is the most efficient heating and cooling system available for Oklahoma homes, but it’s also the most expensive to set up.
+This guide covers the real set up price of geothermal in central Oklahoma in 2026, what drives those prices, what rebates are still available, and how to evaluate whether geothermal makes financial sense for your property.

-Hartzell’s crew — full-system HVAC installation including ductwork
+Hartzell’s crew, full-system HVAC install job including ductwork

 Free Geothermal Estimate · IGSHPA Accredited Installer · 405-375-4822

-System Size Typical Home Size Installed Cost CKenergy Rebate
+Setup Size Typical Property Size Set up Price CKenergy Rebate

 2-ton 800-1,400 sq ft $14,000-$18,000 $4,000